LE MANOIR DU DIABLE

 In English, this film has been known as The Haunted Castle, The Devil's Castle, The Devil's Manor, The Manor of the Devil, and The House of the Devil.

-It was released on Christmas Eve, 1896, at the Theatre Robert-Houdin, 8 Boulevard Des Italiens, Paris.
+It was released on Christmas Eve, 1896, at the Theatre Robert-Houdin, 8 Boulevard Des Italiens, Paris, France.

-This, the only surviving copy of the film, was unearthed in a junk shop in Christchurch, New Zealand in 1988.
+This, the only surviving copy of the film, was purchased in a junk shop in Christchurch, New Zealand in the 1930s or ‘40s, but not identified by a film archivist until 1988.